tech-cow/wolfcoin/README.md

 ## Getting Started

-User needs to have Terminal/Bash installed, Python version in this project is 2.7.
+The user needs to have Terminal/Bash installed, Python version in this project is 2.7.

 ### Run